CiTR/archiver/README.md

 5. Clone this repo to your /home folder
     <pre><code>cd /home && sudo git clone https://github.com/CiTR/archiver.git</code></pre>

 6. Make sure your vhosts file is set correctly, especially the rewrite rules.
-An example is found in the sample folder as "archiver.conf": <pre><code>sudo cp /home/archiver/samples/archiver.conf /etc/apache2/sites-enabled/</code></pre>.
-The defaults in this file should work automatically provided you haven't deviated from these instructions.
+An example is found in the sample folder as "archiver.conf": <pre><code>sudo cp /home/archiver/samples/archiver.conf /etc/apache2/sites-enabled/</code></pre>The defaults in this file should work automatically provided you haven't deviated from these instructions.

 7. Edit the config file located at citrlog/config.ini.sample and save it to config.ini.
 You will have to define the "audiologbase" line and "logfile" line to a place that works for your setup.
 Audiologbase is where all your logged audio saves, so pick your folder where your RAID is mounted if you have one.